GregoryHue/PethamIgon/README.md

 # PethamIgon
 Small Python program that offers several functions to modify a picture

-Currently trying to add a browser interface, with Django

 ## Configuration on Pycharm

 Script path : `C:\folder\PethamIgon\App\Main\`